Revisited, Revised and Reblogged

 2 of 2

-Earlier this week l had a telephone conversation with my Mother who issued a sort of warning of such and that was “To not become odd like your Father”, which l experienced a form of annoyance with, especially how it was delivered and with what it referenced.
+Last November l had a telephone conversation with my Mother who issued a sort of warning of such and that was “To not become odd like your Father”, which l experienced a form of annoyance with, especially how it was delivered and with what it referenced.
 The conversation became a journal entry in my Dear Blog series : November 14th 2018 found in the link.

 This 2 part post is the result of that conversation as well as the comments left on the Dear Blog entry by other bloggers combined with my own further thoughts on the matter.

 At the time, it did annoy me somewhat but only in so far as the way it was delivered and what it was attached to, but also the reference to being odd, because of a certain trait.
-Now most of you should know that l have Asperger’s syndrome, and as such sit on the spectrum of autism.
-I was formerly diagnosed in 2008 and whilst at the time, no lies l was somewhat baffled l was relieved to finally find out l wasn’t nuts as many in my family had surmised, only different.
+Now most of you should know that l have Asperger’s syndrome, and sit on the spectrum of autism.
+I was formerly diagnosed in 2008 and whilst at the time, l was somewhat baffled l was relieved to finally find out l wasn’t nuts as many in my family had surmised, only different.

 At my own concession for the first three years l became somewhat obssessed with Asperger’s in my trek to discovering not just more of this thing called autism, but more importantly it entailed a thoroughly deep digging into who l was and who l thought l was.
 The end results were enlightening, as l was able to rediscover who l was and with that new information, l could finally settle some scores with the devil and reinvent myself to be who l was meant to be.
-Ten years on, l am much happier with the outcome.
+Ten+ years on, l am much happier with the outcome.

 Now by reinvention, l don’t mean my real name is Bruce – l mean that for so many years without the diagnosis in my go to set of knowledge, l was misdiagnosed by the medical profession as well as subjected to some pretty unfair treatment by society, by friends and by my family.
 The latter convinced that l had serious mental problems and more than a few screws loose, because l wasn’t just different, in their eyes, l was very different.
 Mostly because of the way l thought, or that l was too curious, asked too many questions, and above everything else, because l was regarded as slow.
 I was considered very odd because of my behavioural traits.